We take great measures to keep our global marketplace safe, and we’re committed to doing our best to prevent or address

 Email Scams and Malicious Links

 Pay close attention to email and messages, especially if you don’t know the sender.
-Check the details below.
+Check the details below and learn more about legitimate Upwork emails here.

 Take a moment to look at the email address.
 Do the alias, sender, and domain look legitimate?

 Does the content of the email make sense?
 Watch out for messages urging you to act fast -- think first.

 Never respond to an email requesting your personal information.
 If the sender requests your contact information, financial information, Upwork username and password, date of birth, social security number, or other tax ID, STOP and ask yourself:

 - Do you know this sender?